JupiterOne-Archives/docs-old/faqs/faqs-account-billing.md

 `Control`          | A security or IT Control.
 A control can be implemented by a vendor/service, a person/team, a program/process, an automation code/script/configuration, or a system/host/device.
 Therefore, this is most likely an additional Class applied to a Service (e.g. Okta SSO), a Device (e.g. a physical firewall), or a HostAgent (e.g. Carbon Black CbDefense Agent).
 Controls are mapped to security policy procedures and compliance standards/requirements. | Yes
 `ControlPolicy`    | An technical or operational policy with rules that govern (or enforce, evaluate, monitor) a security control. | Yes
 `CryptoKey`        | A key used to perform cryptographic functions, such as an encryption key. | Yes `DataObject`       | An individual data object, such as an aws-s3-object, sharepoint-document, source-code, or a file (on disk).
-The exact data type is described in the _type property of the Entity. | Yes
+The exact data type is described in the _type property of the Entity. | No
 `DataStore`        | A virtual repository where data is stored, such as aws-s3-bucket, aws-rds-cluster, aws-dynamodb-table, bitbucket-repo, sharepoint-site, docker-registry.
 The exact type is described in the _type property of the Entity. | Yes
 `Database`         | A database cluster/instance. | Yes
 `Deployment`       | A deployment of code, application, infrastructure or service.
 For example, a Kubernetes deployment.
 An auto scaling group is also considered a deployment. | Yes